HariSekhon/Knowledge-Base/kubernetes-production-ready-checklist.md

 Restrict communications between namespaces containing different apps and teams.

 This is equivalent to old school internal firewalling between different LAN subnets inside the Kubernetes cluster.

+If one app in one namespace was to get compromised, there is no reason to allow it to be using as a launching pad to attack adjacent apps in the cluster.

+This will also force teams to document the network connections and services their app is using in order for you to permit their network access.

 [HariSekhon/Kubernetes-configs - network-policy.yaml](https://github.com/HariSekhon/Kubernetes-configs/blob/master/network-policy.yaml)